 Goal: Increase renewable energy procurement to 33% by 2020 (2010 Climate Action Plan)

 - SF State currently purchases over 20% of its energy from renewable resources.
-We purchase most of our electricity through a direct access agreement with Shell Energy North America and a smaller portion of the campus uses PG&E. View the breakdown of energy sources for Shell Energy North America and PG&E via the California Public Utilities Commission.
+We purchase most of our electricity through a direct access agreement with Shell Energy North America and a smaller portion of the campus uses PG&E. View the breakdown of energy sources for Shell Energy North America and PG&E via the California Energy Commission's power content labels.

 - Our on-campus fuel cell, a demonstration project in partnership with PG&E, is capable of producing 1.6MW of energy, or enough electricity to power 1,200 homes.
 The excess heat created in the process is captured and used to heat campus buildings.

 - The Mashouf Wellness Center has a 295 kilowatt solar photovoltaic system on its roof.

 - Despite increases in student population and the total square footage of campus buildings, SF State has stabilized its energy consumption.

 - SF State has implemented dozens of grant-funded energy efficiency projects, including lighting retrofits in the parking garage, motion sensor-activated LED lighting in offices, and lighting system automation.

 - New buildings on campus meet stringent energy efficiency requirements.

 Please click the button to explore our campus energy use.